 When considering a solar lease, solar loan or direct purchase of solar, there are many different reasons why each financing option works.
-Named the top residential solar company in the nation by Solar Power World in 2021, ADT Solar will take into account any available incentives to help you offset the cost of solar panels and solar installation.
+ADT Solar will take into account any available incentives to help you offset the cost of solar panels and solar installation.

 When you schedule your free consultation with ADT Solar, we will explain to you the different types of tax credits available to you.
-This includes the 26% Federal Solar Tax Credit (ITC) and any incentives offered by your state.
-Take note that the Solar Federal Tax Credit for homeowners going solar will drop to 22% in 2023.
+This includes a potential 30% Federal Solar Tax Credit (ITC) and any incentives offered by your state.

 In some states, the state governments and even local utility companies will help to make your switch to solar even easier — with the use of rebates applied to your investment of solar panels.
 Utility companies are realizing just how beneficial solar energy is, so to encourage customers to go solar, some utility companies are offering solar rebates as well as net metering programs to help with the cost of switching to solar.